Delta Lake input connector

 timestamp_column | string | Table column that serves as an event timestamp.
 When this option is specified, and mode is one of snapshot or snapshot_and_follow , table rows are ingested in the timestamp order, respecting the LATENESS property of the column: each ingested row has a timestamp no more than LATENESS time units earlier than the most recent timestamp of any previously ingested row.
 See details below. | |

-snapshot_filter | string | Optional row filter.
-This option is only valid when This option can be used to specify the range of event times to include in the snapshot, e.g.: | |
+snapshot_filter | string | Optional snapshot filter.
+This option is only valid when The condition must be a valid SQL Boolean expression that can be used in the Unlike the | |

-version | integer | Optional table version.
+version , start_version | integer | Optional table version.
 When this option is set, the connector finds and opens the specified version of the table.
 In Note: at most one of | |

 datetime | string | Optional timestamp for the snapshot in the ISO-8601/RFC-3339 format, e.g., "2024-12-09T16:09:53+00:00".
 When this option is set, the connector finds and opens the version of the table as of the specified point in time (based on the server time recorded in the transaction log, not the event time encoded in the data).
-In Note: at most one of |
+In Note: at most one of | |

 [*]: Required fields